-Developing measures for each of the Strategic Plan outcomes is a next step and key to enabling the RLT governing role.
-When outcomes have been achieved, as determined by the measures, the RLT is responsible both for commemorating completion and for developing the next outcome leading to the longer-term Plan objectives.
+When Outcomes have been achieved, as determined by the measures, the RLT is responsible both for commemorating completion and for developing the next Outcome leading to the longer-term Plan Objectives.
 In this way, the RLT ensures that the Strategic Plan is a living and adapting framework, serving the Region far into the future.